tomasbastien/gtfs-to-osm/gtfs_datasets/README.md

-Store here your GTFS data
+Store here your GTFS data as .txt files